 Federal student loans can be a good way to pay for college, especially because they come with borrower protections.

 But if you have good credit, you might be able to save more money with a lower interest rate if you refinance federal student loans.
-However, there are pros and cons to consider first.
+But you’ll want to consider the pros and cons first.

 Here’s what to know before you refinance federal student loans:

-- Can you refinance your federal student loans?
+- Can I refinance my federal student loans?

 - Benefits and risks of refinancing